 Drill programs began at Cree East in February 2008, during which large zones of alteration were intercepted.
 However, extreme clay alteration and unconsolidated sands prohibited CanAlaska from completing the majority of the drill holes.
 The company undertook a successful exploration program in 2009, during which the majority of the 15 holes drilled intercepted multiple zones of uranium and base metal enrichment.
 In 2012 further drilling closed in on the best targets, but again was hampered by the strong hydrothermal alteration of the target areas.

 As with the West McArthur project, Cree East has the potential for large scale unconformity style uranium mineralization, similar to both the McArthur and Cigar Lake deposits.
-Cree comprises a huge property and the CanAlaska-Korea Joint Venture is targeting multiple zones with a minimum target size of 50 million pounds of uranium.
-Currently, there are two very high priority areas at relatively shallow depth (-400metres), and in 2014 CanAlaska has carried our further detailed geophysics and Radon sampling in preparation for the next drill program.
+Cree comprises a huge property and the CanAlaska-Korea Joint Venture is targeting multiple zones or large scale unconformity alteration typically associated with large uranium deposits Currently, there are two very high priority areas at relatively shallow depth (-400metres).
+In 2014 CanAlaska carried out further detailed geophysics and Radon sampling in preparation for the next drill program.

 CanAlaska entered into the Joint Venture partnership for Cree East in December 2007 with a Korean consortium made up of Hanwha Corporation, Korea Electric Power Corporation (KEPCO), Korea Resources Corporation (KORES) and SK Energy Co.
-Ltd..
-Under the terms of the agreement, the consortium earned a 50 percent ownership interest in the project by investing C$19 million on exploration of the property.
+Ltd. Under the terms of the agreement, the consortium earned a 50 percent ownership interest in the project by investing $19 million on exploration of the property.

 Located in northwest Manitoba just east of the northeast Saskatchewan border and 70 kilometres north of Reindeer Lake, the NW Manitoba project covers 143,603 hectares.
 Its geology is similar to that of areas such as the Rabbit Lake, Collins Bay and Eagle Point uranium mines 90 kilometres to the south west.
 CanAlaska commenced exploration on the property in 2005, and collected1800 lake sediment samples as well as collecting several thousand uranium mineralized boulders and identifying an outcrop of in-situ mineralization containing 9.5 percent U308.
 Locally boulders contained over 65 percent U308.